-OVERVIEW: The philanthropic arm of the real estate development company by natural extension seeks to support the communities in which it does business, with a focus on youth development, education, health, violence prevention and support of families.
+OVERVIEW: Majestic Reality Foundation supports the communities in which Majestic Realty does business, and prioritizes youth development, education, health, violence prevention, and support of families.

-Couple these five giving areas with the foundation's seven-word “Guiding Principles”—Vision, Leadership, Passion, Commitment, Caring, Creativity and Collaboration—and you start to get a clear sense of how this funder frames its support, and therefore how you should frame your program.
+Partner these five giving areas with the foundation's seven-word “Guiding Principles”—Vision, Leadership, Passion, Commitment, Caring, Creativity and Collaboration—and it is possible to get a clear sense of how this funder frames its support, and therefore how grant seekers should frame their program.

-The caveat is that you must operate in one of Majestic Realty Foundation's eight geographic areas.
-The good news for LA-area grantseekers is that Majestic operates not only throughout the Los Angeles area, but also throughout two other large Los Angeles-adjacent swaths: the San Gabriel Valley and the Inland Empire.
+The caveat is that grantees must operate in one of Majestic Realty Foundation's eight geographic areas.
+The good news for LA-area grant seekers is that Majestic operates not only throughout the Los Angeles area, but also throughout two other large Los Angeles-adjacent swaths: the San Gabriel Valley and the Inland Empire.

-More good news: the Majestic Realty Foundation funds general operating costs as well as program support.
-It also declares an interest in leveraging other matching funds grants you may have received—stating that as a priority way of giving, in fact.
+Additionally, the Majestic Realty Foundation funds general operating costs as well as program support.
+It also seeks to leverage other matching funds grants grantees may have received.

-The primary downside is that amounts given are very modest.
-The Majestic Realty Foundation is unlikely to be your major benefactor or silver bullet.
-But if you're building a portfolio of modest investors, there's opportunity here.
+The primary downside is that grants are very modest.
+The Majestic Realty Foundation is unlikely to be a nonprofit’s major benefactor, but for those building a portfolio of modest investors, there is opportunity here.

 The Majestic Realty Foundation has an open LOI, inviting submissions year-round.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).